kagisearch/kagi-docs/kagi/src/plans/plan-types.md

 Note that no search count rolls over month to month, this is a monthly number that resets each month.

+## Legacy Subscribers and Early Adopters
+For any existing subscribers and early adopters who are interested in how legacy accounts will be used and maintained please refer to the blog post [Updates to Kagi Search pricing](https://blog.kagi.com/update-kagi-search-pricing#existing).

 ## Pay Per Use Enhancement
 The **Standard** and **Professional** plans both feature Pay Per Use options within the Billing Settings.
 Searches beyond the monthy included searches, are priced at 1.5 cents per search.
 There are two limts that you can set to control your cost: